Chatanga/DuneImmorality/README.md

 __Aesthetic__

 - Rework the tech/contract decals.
-- Rectify the height of the 6P Emperor/Fremen faction tokens.
 - Widen the colored border of the boards (and remove the trigger effects in the process).

 ## Lua sources